-I was born in Cannes (France), 32 years ago to a Hawaiian military man, and a french artist.
-Soon after we moved to Reading in England (home of one of the greatest music festival of ALL time…)
+I was born in Cannes (France), to a Hawaiian military man, and a french artist.
+Soon after we moved to Reading in England where i spent 20 something years.

-5 A-Levels (AAABB) later and i started my BA in Architecture at Liverpool in the UK.
-There i spent some of my most…decadent times and thoroughly enjoyed life to the maximum.
-Unfortunately i didnt feel i had the “maturity” nor the life experience necessary to be able to follow through with this carreer choice and i decided that what i needed was to see other things before making a life choice.
+5 A-Levels later and i started my BA in Architecture at Liverpool in the UK.
+Unfortunately i didnt feel I had the life experience yet to be able to follow through and i decided that what i needed was to see other things before undertaking such a demanding profession.

 I spent the next 4 years working various jobs.
-Telemarketing, construction, bar and pub, cleaning and painting boats, bin man, cashier etc… living in poor conditions, working ridiculous hours… but meeting new people, learning the meaning of work… Life lessons that i drastically needed and that helped me hone my inner eye.
+Telemarketing, construction, bar and pub, cleaning and painting boats, bin man, cashier etc… living in poor conditions, working ridiculous hours… but meeting new people, learning the meaning of work… Life lessons.

-After that little detour, i came to the conclusion that i needed to get my life back on track, so i enrolled at the School of Architecture in Montpellier, with nothing but a wad of money from my last job, a beat up car and fury in my heart.
-The next 5 years were a mix of working for various architectural agencies, masters degree, tending to various associations etc… and working 5 times harder than anyone else.
+I then enrolled at the School of Architecture in Montpellier, with nothing but a wad of money from my last job and a beat up car.
+The next 5 years were a mix of working for various architectural agencies, masters degree, tending to various associations etc. Basically catching up.

 How can one help the people if one doesnt understand the struggle?
 The same goes for architecture in my opinion.
 An open heart and an open mind are fundamentals in this profession.